decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 <!---

-> Note: Setting loop to false stops the audio, it doesn't pause it.
+Setting loop to false stops the audio, it doesn't pause it.
 So when setting loop to true the audio will start from the beginning.

+Setting playing to false pauses??????

 ### How to use Blender with the SDK